Discover your policy value in seconds:

 If you have life insurance, you are making a smart decision for the long-term financial well-being of your family.
 But if you are like most Americans, you may find the financial stresses of daily living might make those life insurance payments difficult.
 That is where a retained death benefit comes into the picture.

 If you’re struggling to make life insurance payments for any reason, you shouldn’t just stop paying and let your policy lapse.
 A retained death benefit allows you to lower your life insurance cost today in exchange for a portion of the death benefit in the future.
 This gets you immediate cash without giving up all of your insurance coverage.

 You, as a policy owner, have several options to keep your life insurance alive and get some value from your insurance.
 A retained death benefit (RDP) is a life settlement where you share a portion of your life insurance cost each month with an investor.
-In the event of a death benefit payout, the investor gets a portion of the payout, which is shared with your beneficiaries.
+In the event of a death benefit payout, the investor gets a portion of the insurance payout, which is shared with your beneficiaries.

 Whether you are forced to take time off from work due to an illness, have enough savings to partially self-insure and want to cut your monthly costs, or have any other reason you want to lower your monthly life insurance costs, a retained death benefit life settlement may the ideal solution.

 How Retained Death Benefits Work